-In the early 21st century in New Zealand, church attendance numbers were low.
-Many churches had been sold, congregations amalgamated, and church buildings converted into cafés, bars, theatres and homes.
+In the early 21st century in New Zealand, church attendance was low.
+Many congregations had amalgamated, and many church buildings had been sold and converted into cafés, bars, theatres or homes.
 Yet for most of the country’s history of European settlement, most people were religious – and that religion was almost exclusively Christianity.

 While fewer than 20% of New Zealanders identified themselves as regular churchgoers in the 1881 census, fewer than 1% said that they had no religion.
 There has never been an official or state religion, and the church and state have always been separate, but churches have been politically and socially influential on issues such as temperance, censorship, gambling and religious education.